Cocomelon

-Cocomelon (/koʊkoʊmɛlən/, stylized as CoComelon) is a children's YouTube channel operated by Candle Media-owned Moonbug Entertainment.
-The channel specializes in 3D animation videos of traditional nursery rhymes and original children's songs.
-As of July 2025, Cocomelon is the 3rd most-subscribed and 2nd most-viewed channel on YouTube.
+Cocomelon (/koʊkoʊmɛlən/, stylized as CoComelon) is a children's YouTube channel operated by the Candle Media-owned Moonbug Entertainment.
+The channel specializes in 3D animation videos of nursery rhymes and children's songs.
+As of April 2026, Cocomelon is the 3rd most-subscribed and 2nd most-viewed channel on YouTube, with over 200 million subscribers and over 220.04 billion views.

-The channel was launched in 2006, and rebranded to Cocomelon in 2018.
-It has since expanded globally in multiple languages, with spinoff series, Netflix TV shows, merchandising, special events, and ongoing product diversification.
-It was purchased by Candle Media in 2021 for a reported $3 billion.
+The channel launched in September 2006 and was rebranded as Cocomelon in 2018.
+It has expanded globally in multiple languages, with spinoff series, Netflix TV shows, merchandising, special events, and ongoing product diversification.
+It was purchased by Candle Media in 2021 for $3 billion.
+A movie about Cocomelon's characters is scheduled to be released in theaters February 19, 2027.